alexgarnett/alexgarnett.github.io-tidepoolhelper/README.md

 # TidepoolHelper
-This is a personal project that I created in order to gain more exposure to front-end web technologies, back-end technologies like Python's Flask framework, and CI/CD pipelines.
+This is a personal project that I created in order to gain more exposure to front-end web technologies, back-end technologies like Python's Flask framework, containerization, and CI/CD pipelines.
 This project started as a simple CLI webscraper.
 I then decided to turn it into a web app using Flask.
 I also thought this would be a good opportunity to learn about DevOps and CI/CD tools, so I containerized it and created a GitLab pipeline for automated testing, building, and deployment.
 The GitLab repo can be found at https://gitlab.com/garnett.alexander.l/TidepoolHelper,